Stepstones and pitfalls of successful leadership - part 2

 One option to increase motivation is to focus on rewards for reaching set goals.
 Many leaders have a clear laid out reward plan while team members often feel frustrated by the lack of information or missing rewards.
 Rewarding single members might seem complicated because it is hard to keep track of e.g.: who spent how much time on a ticket.
 Rewarding collective progress might in some cases be easier and gives a little extra push by improving the exchange and the teamwork.
 During the past year, many team members felt singled out and alone.
 As a result, refocusing on the collective effort to succeed and being rewarded can benefit the cause in more than one way.

 However, recognition on the way towards the goal might be one of the biggest and cheapest extrinsic motivators.
 Telling your team that you see them doing a great job and cheering them up during a difficult phase, costs effort but is otherwise free and can be a total game changer.
 Easy tools can be e.g.: a thank you note, a shout out, a slack message.
-Mika noticed how these skills used in private life can also help to become a better leader and motivator.
+Skills used in private life can also help to become a better leader and motivator.

 Creating value is in the core of motivation

-Being curious about the world that surrounds us, including other people and being interested in personal development Mika and many other leaders are never done learning.
+Being curious about the world that surrounds us, including other people and being interested in personal development is a never ending requirement for leaders.
 Leaders often feel a strong intrinsic motivation or hunger for improving themselves and create a positive and inspirational atmosphere around them.
 They care about testing new strategies and inspire the growth mindset in their team culture.